tommasocarraro/SemNeSyKTRecSys/README.md

   - understand whether inverse relationships are necessary
   - replace label with TYPE column in relationships so they appear in the displayed graph
   - modify neo4j relationship file to have relation as the relation type for everything
+  - check if there are no-sense relationships in the generated files for Neo4j